That means party supply shops and department stores will be pulling out all the stops as sales and doorbuster specials take center stage in October.

 The bad news?
 They won't be around for long -- so pay close attention to the price and quality of an item and make sure it's exactly what you want.
 Once the doors permanently close on November 1st, getting a refund or return is next to impossible.

 Finally, there are the local neighborhood thrift stores.
-To Goodwill and the Salvation Army, this is like Black Friday shopping when outlets are packed with DIY costume makers.
-So remember to plan ahead.
-Get there early and you'll find aisles and bins filled with old fedora hats, boa scarves, and other accessories for making affordable homemade costumes.
+At Goodwill and the Salvation Army, this is like Black Friday shopping when outlets are packed with DIY costume makers.

 REALLY planning ahead